ronithailo/hailo-rpi5-examples/README.md

 # Hailo RPi5 Basic Pipelines
-The basic pipelines examples demonstrate object detection, human pose estimation, and instance segmentation, providing a solid foundation for your own projects.
+The basic pipelines examples demonstrate object detection, human pose estimation, instance segmentation, and face recognition, providing a solid foundation for your own projects.
 This repo is using our new [Hailo Apps Infra](https://github.com/hailo-ai/hailo-apps-infra) repo as a dependency.
 See our Developement Guide for more information on how to use the pipelines to create your own custom pipelines.